From Discovery to Potential Cash Flow

 ExGen Resources Inc. (TSXV:EXG,OTCMKT:BXXRF) is pursuing a project accelerator business model, bringing partners to fund exploration and development activities on its projects.
 The company currently has six projects, all located in mining-friendly jurisdictions in North America.
 The project accelerator business model provides shareholders with exposure to the entire mining cycle, from new discoveries to advanced exploration and cash flow visibility.
 The use of partners to fund property expenditures also reduces the technical and financial risks typically associated with mineral exploration and development.

-Two of ExGen’s projects, the Empire Mine and Gordon Lake properties, have been optioned out to Phoenix Global Mining Ltd. (LON:PGM,OTCQX:PGMLF), an AIM-listed mining company focused on base and precious metal development in North America.
-The other four projects are partner-ready and ExGen is currently in various stages of discussions to potentially option them out.
+ExGen’s flagship development-stage asset, the Empire Mine property, has been optioned out to Phoenix Global Mining Ltd. (LON:PGM,OTCQX:PGMLF), an AIM-listed mining company focused on base and precious metal development in North America.
+The other five projects cover the exploration spectrum from drill ready to extensively drilled with a historical resource.

 The existing NI 43-101 resource estimate for the surface oxide zone at the Empire Mine includes the following: